brygotti/lesfraisestagada/preprocessing.md

 3. **Observations**:
    A review of the articles revealed a lot of incorrect or missing classifications.
 For example:
-   - The article *13th Century* was misclassified under China due to mentions of events occurring there during that period, despite the article lacking any specific association with China.
+   - The article *13th Century* was missclassified under China due to mentions of events occurring there during that period, despite the article lacking any specific association with China.
-   - Conversely, the article *4-2-0*, which details a type of railroad in the United States, was left unclassified despite its clear association with that country.
+   - Conversely, the article *4-2-0*, which details a type of railroad in the United States, was left unclassified despite its clear appartenance to that country.

 These findings show the limitations of the current text-matching methodology and highlight the need for a more robust, context-aware approach to accurately classify articles.